Invalides station

-Invalides station (/fr/) is a station on Line 8 and Line 13 of the Paris Métro, as well as a station on RER C. Located in the 7th arrondissement, it is situated near and named after Les Invalides, although La Tour-Maubourg (Line 8) and Varenne (Line 13) are closer to the building.
+Invalides (/fr/) is a metro station on Lines 8 and 13 of the Paris Métro and a railway station on RER C in the 7th arrondissement.
+It is situated near and named after Les Invalides, although La Tour-Maubourg (Line 8) and Varenne (Line 13) are closer to the building.

 History

 The Métro station was opened on 13 July 1913 as part of the original section of Line 8 between Beaugrenelle (now Charles Michels on Line 10) and Opéra.
-The Line 13 platforms were opened on 20 December 1923 as part of the original section of Line 10 between Invalides and Croix-Rouge (a station east of Sèvres – Babylone, which was closed during World War II).
+The Line 13 platforms were opened on 20 December 1923 as part of the original section of Line 10 between Invalides and Croix-Rouge (a station east of Sèvres–Babylone, which was closed during World War II).
 On 27 July 1937 the section of Line 10 between Invalides and Duroc was transferred to become the first section of the old Line 14, which was connected under the Seine and incorporated into Line 13 on 9 November 1976.

-The Palais Bourbon, seat of the National Assembly (the lower house of the French Parliament), is nearby, also served by Assemblée Nationale on Line 12.
+A number of institutions are seated nearby, including in the Palais Bourbon, seat of the National Assembly (the lower house of the French Parliament), also served by Assemblée Nationale on Line 12, as well as in the Hôtel du ministre des Affaires étrangères, seat of the Ministry for Europe and Foreign Affairs.